Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/NodeSearchBundle/README.md

 ### SearchPage

-Add the SearchPage as a possible child to a page in your website :
+Extend the AbstractSearchPage and add your new class as a possible child to a page in your website :
 ```PHP
     /**
      * @return array